1997 Australian Grand Prix: Background

 Two new teams came into Formula One in 1997: Stewart and Lola.
+This was Lola's first F1 race weekend involvement in F1 since the 1993 Portuguese Grand Prix where they had been car supplier for the defunct BMS Scuderia Italia team and the first time they had entered their own team.
 Footwork reverted to their old name of Arrows and acquired Yamaha engines, while Ligier were bought by Alain Prost and changed their name to Prost Grand Prix.
 Tyrrell acquired Ford engines.

 The change that dominated the drivers line up was Damon Hill's surprise sacking from Williams having just won the World Championship.
 He joined Tom Walkinshaw and the newly purchased Arrows team.
 In the week up to the race, there were rumours, which proved to be unfounded, of Hill having left Arrows due to the poor performance of the car.
 Pedro Diniz brought significant sponsorship backing, and was hired as Hill's teammate.
 Williams retained Jacques Villeneuve and replaced Hill with Heinz-Harald Frentzen.

 Villeneuve was the bookmaker's favourite heading into the new season.
 He said that being the favourite put "extra pressure, but it's good pressure [on me]".

 Ferrari retained Michael Schumacher and Eddie Irvine, Benetton kept Jean Alesi and Gerhard Berger and McLaren retained Mika Häkkinen and David Coulthard.
 The Jordan team had two new drivers in Giancarlo Fisichella, previously at Minardi, and Ralf Schumacher, brother of Michael.
 The new Prost Grand Prix team kept Olivier Panis and signed Japanese rookie driver Shinji Nakano.
 Sauber kept Johnny Herbert and the loss of Frentzen saw Peter Sauber sign Ferrari test driver Nicola Larini.
 Tyrrell retained Mika Salo for a third year and added Jos Verstappen to the team from Arrows.
 Minardi with V8 Hart engines signed Ukyo Katayama and Italian driver Jarno Trulli.
 Heinz-Harald Frentzen and Olivier Panis were both making their 50th race entry, and Johnny Herbert was making his 100th race entry.